-Every attempt is made to avoid, or choose the least harmful of, substances which fall under the "Control of Substances Hazardous to Health Regulations 2002" (COSHH Regulations).
+Every attempt is made to avoid, or choose the least harmful of,

 Within curriculum areas (in particular science and DT) subject leads are responsible for COSHH and ensuring that an up-to-date inventory and model risk assessments contained in the relevant national publications are in place.
 (CLEAPSS, Association for Science Education's "Topics in Safety" etc.)